Skip to main content

 List available images to find one to use with your instance.

-sf images ls
+sf images list

 │ NAME ubuntu-22.04.5-cuda-12.7